Location: 715 Camino Lejo, Santa Fe, New Mexico.

 For more than 20 years and with the critical support of its 300 active volunteers the Santa Fe Botanical Garden (SFBG) has been a part of the community providing places of reflection, wonder and education for young and old alike.
 Each of the SFBG’s two existing locations – the Leonora Curtin Wetland Preserve and the Ortiz Mountains Educational Preserve – tell the story of unique aspects of Northern New Mexico geology, botany and cultural history.
 The creation of the Santa Fe Botanical Garden at Museum Hill ushers in a new era of educational opportunities and community services offered by the Botanical Garden.

-The Orchard Gardens with an orchard of fruit trees as its centerpiece is the entry point for visitors.
+Opened in July 2013, the Orchard Gardens with an orchard of fruit trees as its centerpiece is the entry point for visitors.
 Flanked by a meadow garden and a dry garden the orchard will be surrounded by a rugged retaining wall on three sides as it nestles into the hillside.

 The Courtyard Gardens is comprised of a series of five courtyards perched on the edge of the Arroyo de los Pinos.
 Each courtyard will have its own character reflecting an aspect of the cultural history of Santa Fe.

 The Arroyo Trails, covering eight acres, is the largest single area of the Santa Fe Botanical Garden at Museum Hill.
 Demonstrating the effectiveness of the latest arroyo restoration techniques the Arroyo Trails provides a place to enjoy the natural beauty of the site and experience the increasing diversity of plants and wildlife as the arroyo heals itself over time.
+Hiking trails along the arroyo are open to the public between Old Pecos Trail and the Botanical Garden.

 The Museum Hill Bicycle Trail is now open!
 Enjoy a ride down a natural setting along Arroyo de Los Pinos.